cody-malcolm/FileSharer/README.md

 ## Known Issues

-The program will crash and freeze if a binary file (such as an image file) is clicked on.
+Major: The program will crash and freeze if a binary file (such as an image file) is clicked on.
 This program should only be used with text-based files.
+A blacklist of some common file binary type file extensions has been included, which should eliminate most accidental crashes for files which have accurate extensions.

-When displaying file previews, the client will display empty files as though no file is selected.
+Minor: When displaying file previews, the client will display empty files as though no file is selected.